rk14code/Indian-Startup-Funding-Analysis/README.md

 # 🚀 Indian-Startup-Funding-Analysis (2015–2020)
 ## 📌 Project Overview

-This project presents a comprehensive exploratory data analysis (EDA) of the Indian startup funding ecosystem from 2015 to 2020.
-The objective is to understand how startup funding has evolved over time and to identify key patterns across industries, locations, funding types, investors, and startup maturity.
+This project presents a comprehensive **exploratory data analysis (EDA)** of the **Indian startup funding ecosystem** from 2015 to 2020.
+The objective is to understand how startup funding has evolved over time and to identify key patterns across **industries**, **locations**, **funding types**, **investors**, and **startup maturity**.

-A major focus of this project is real-world data cleaning and standardization, addressing inconsistencies, missing values, encoding issues, and noisy categorical attributes.
+A major focus of this project is **real-world data cleaning and standardization**, addressing inconsistencies, missing values, encoding issues, and noisy categorical attributes.
 After building a clean and reliable dataset, in-depth EDA and visualization techniques are applied to extract meaningful insights that reflect investor behavior and startup growth trends in India.
+___
 ## 🎯 Objectives

 - Clean and standardize real-world startup funding data